 A popular trip from Khiva is north, to the city of Muynak where you can visit the Aral Sea Ship Graveyard or the “ship graveyard”.
 The residents of Muynak used to make their living by fishing on the Aral Sea.
 But for decades the sea has been decreasing in size and volume.
-Fishing boats were abandoned in the sand that was once the seafloor, businesses closed their doors, and the residents had to relocate in order to find work.
+Abandoned fishing boats are now in the sand that was once the seafloor, businesses closed their doors, and the residents relocated in order to find work.

 If that sounds depressing, it is.
 But it’s an interesting day trip to see what remains of this once busy town and to learn a bit about the history of the area.
 There are also several nice stops along the way, in and around the town of Nukus.